voxpupuli/puppet-autofs/Readme.md

 file.
 * **mapfile** - This Mapping describes the name and path of the autofs map file.
 This mapping is used in the auto.master generation, as well as generating the map file from the auto.map.erb template.
+This parameter is no longer required.
 * **mapcontent** - This Mapping describes the folders that will be mounted, the mount options, and the path to the remote or local share to be mounted.
 Used in mapfile generation.